MicrosoftDocs/azure-stack-docs/azure-stack/hci/manage/refs-deduplication-and-compression.md

 ## Turn off ReFS deduplication and compression

-You can turn this feature off once enabled.
-Here are the options:
+After enabling ReFS deduplication and compression, you can turn it off by either suspending scheduled jobs or disabling the feature on a specific volume.

-### Option 1: Suspend scheduled jobs
+### Suspend scheduled jobs

 Suspending the schedule cancels any running jobs and stops scheduled runs in the future.
 This option retains ReFS deduplication and compression-related metadata and continues to track file changes for optimized future runs.
 You can resume the schedule at any time, with the schedule settings preserved.